 You can travel as a foot passenger or bring your vehicle.
 The ship has a cafeteria serving up Scandinavian specialities, a gourmet restaurant, a cinema, a shop and a swimming pool.
 Despite the considerably longer journey time, taking the ferry offers amazing scenery, especially as you approach the islands.
 If you’re really lucky, you may even spot a whale from the deck.

 Getting around the Faroe Islands

 Tunnels and bridges connect the main islands so you can travel around easily if you have a car.
 If you want to go to the other islands, you’ll need to take a public ferry which is relatively easy and cheap to do.

 Three subsea tunnels connect the seven largest islands (Streymoy, Eysturoy, Vágar, Suduroy, Sandoy, Bordoy and Svínoy):

 - Vágatunnilin – connects the western island of Vágar (Airport) to the island of Streymoy

 - Norðoyartunnilin – connects the northern island of Borðoy (Klaksvík) to the island of Eysturoy (Leirvík)

 - Eysturoyartunnilin – connects the island of Streymoy with the island of Eysturoy.

-All main highways are paved, but some roads in the smaller, more remote villages are gravel so make sure you take extra care when driving.
-The speed limit is 50 km/h in urban areas and 80 km/h on gravel roads, and driving is on the right side of the road.
-You will need to pay a toll to use the subsea tunnels.
-There are no toll pay stations at the tunnel entrances, so you'll need to pay at one of the following petrol stations within three days of the journey:
+All main highways are paved, but there are gravel roads in some of the more remote villages so ensure you take extra care when driving.
+Driving is on the right side of the road and you'll need to pay a toll to use the subsea tunnels.
+There are no toll pay stations at the tunnel entrances, so you must pay at one of the following petrol stations within three days of the journey: